Are you afraid to be afraid?

 “I learned that courage was not the absence of fear, but the triumph over it.
 The brave man is not he who does not feel afraid, but he who conquers that fear.” – Nelson Mandela

-I was recently sitting with one of the amazing CEOs I work with, talking about the things that made the difference between the highest performers and the performers that were simply “good”.
+I was recently speaking with one of the amazing CEOs we work with, talking about the things that made the difference between the highest performers and the team members that were simply “good”.

 We talked about traditional attributes but one of the behaviours that came up was the fear of fear.

-It became clear that when you push yourself, make a big commitment, decide you want to change the world, revolutionize business, or dramatically improve a department, there’s a certain amount of risk involved.
+It became clear that when you push yourself, make a big commitment, decide you want to change the world, pivot a business, or dramatically improve an organization, there’s a certain amount of risk involved.

 And if you are really focused on working on the right things – important and impactful projects and goals, you are going to be afraid.
 That terrifies some people.